James M. Strode: Political career

 In August 1832 Strode was elected as a Democratic state senator and moved to Chicago a year later.
 As a state senator Strode represented much of the area north of Peoria, and in 1835 he introduced legislation authorizing a government loan to commence work on the Illinois and Michigan Canal.
 The US$500,000 loan was negotiated by Illinois Governor Joseph Duncan, and in June 1836 construction on the canal began.
 In July 1836 he was commissioned as the register for the U.S. Land Office in Chicago, whose offices were located in the Saloon Building on Clark Street.

 Later life

 Strode worked as an attorney for much of his life and after 1837 he was a "practicing member" of the Chicago Bar Association.
 Strode worked as a prosecutor until 1848.
-On May 16, 1848, in McHenry County, he married Cynthia Ann Beardsley (1832–1897), with whom he had a son and a daughter (Luella).
-He moved to Woodstock around the time of his marriage and served as McHenry County judge, 1854-1857.
+On May 16, 1848, in McHenry County, he married Cynthia Ann Beardsley, with whom he had a son and a daughter (Luella).
+He moved to Woodstock around the time of his marriage and served as McHenry County judge, 1854 to 1857.
 Strode died in Kentucky, where he had gone to settle a family estate.
 This was before 1861, when Cynthia remarried as a widow with Ephraim Pease.